BenayounP/AndroidMovieDataBase/README.md

 * This [todoList](./documentation/production/ToDoList.md) explains some idea and task to improve this project

-## More documents

-* [Bibliography](documentation/backstage/Bibliography.md): Some links to interesting sites that helped me in this project

 ## Backstage

 * [Why this project?](documentation/backstage/WhyThisProject.md): The reasons I created this project
 * [Post Partum](documentation/backstage/PostPartum.md): Some thought after some months on this " simple" projects
 * [The dev diary](documentation/backstage/DevDiary.md): a day to day diary of this project
+* [Bibliography](documentation/backstage/Bibliography.md): Some links to interesting sites that helped me in this project

 ## Contributing